NexusCoders-cyber/NexusCoders/README.md

    ```

 2. Authenticate your WhatsApp account:

+   Option 1: Scan QR Code
    - A QR code will be displayed in the console
    - Open WhatsApp on your phone
+   - Go to Settings > Linked Devices
+   - Tap on "Link a Device"
+   - Point your phone camera at the QR code in the console

+   Option 2: Use Pairing Code
+   - If the console displays a pairing code instead of a QR code:
+   - Open WhatsApp on your phone
-   - Go to Settings > WhatsApp Web/Desktop
+   - Go to Settings > Linked Devices
-   - Click "Link a device"
+   - Tap on "Link a Device"
+   - Tap "Link with phone number"
-   - Scan the QR code displayed in the console
+   - Enter the 8-digit pairing code displayed in the console

 3. Once authenticated, the bot is ready to use!
 Send `!help` in any chat to see available commands.

+## Session Management

+The bot uses session management to maintain persistent connections.
+If you're deploying the bot on a server or want to use remote authentication:

+1. Set `USE_REMOTE_AUTH=true` in your `.env` file.
+2. Implement a custom store for RemoteAuth (refer to whatsapp-web.js documentation for details).

+## Available Commands

+- `!help`: List all available commands
+- `!ping`: Check if the bot is responsive

 ## Adding New Commands